SlashDB/timesheet-demo/README.md

 Go to http://localhost:8000/ and follow the initial developer setup wizard.

 Now we need to create a database, in this example I'll be using MySQL, but any [DB engine supported by SlashDB](https://www.slashdb.com/pricing/) will do.
 Installing/configuring MySQL server is outside of scope of this article, so I'll just skip this part.
-For the timesheet app we'll need an database (preferably named *timesheet*), a user with read/write privileges to it and 3 tables.
+For the timesheet app we'll need a database (preferably named *timesheet*), a user with read/write privileges to said DB and 3 tables: *project*, *user* and *timesheet*.

 ```sql
 DROP TABLE IF EXISTS project;